Lori Ballen, the owner of this website, benefits from purchases made through her affiliate links.

 2. Certified energy auditors use the Home Energy Rating System Index to rate the energy efficiency of a house.

-However, utility companies at times provide free or subsidized energy audits that can help a buyer in spotting problematic areas like faulty insulation.
+However, utility companies sometimes provide free or subsidized energy audits that can help a buyer spotting problematic areas like faulty insulation.

 3. Use of an Online Audit Tool

 The tool is free and easy to use.
-It allows users to audit a house’s efficiency by answering several questions about the building and the usage of energy.
+It allows users to audit a house’s efficiency by answering several questions about the building and energy usage.

 4. Consider Changes in Efficiency